fdonat-cloud/inverseIsing2D/README.md

 # Inverse 2D Ising problem

 The aim of this project is the inference of the ratio ***coupling/temperature*** for each couple of spins of a 2D Ising model via the pseudolikelihood method.
+The project was built in Matlab with the version 9.9.0.1524771 (R2020b) Update 2.
+It makes use of the function *fmincon* and its SQP optimization algorithm.

 ## Theoretical background